-The cause of IBS occurs because the inner workings of the digestive tract has at one point been compromised.
-Whether someone picked up an infection or had strong course of antibiotics or was under significant stress and/or overly exposed to a diet high in processed foods, the outcome would be same.
-The over exposure to any one of these triggers can cause a temporary separation of the gap junction within the intestinal tract likely increasing intestinal permeability.Consequently, microscopic food particles may leak out and enter the blood stream generating an immune complex.
-Subsequently, future consumption of any of the exposed foods creates a reaction within the body, emitting symptoms such as diarrhea, random stomach pains, constipation, bloating, migraines, and weight fluctuations.
+The cause of IBS occurs because the inner workings of the digestive tract have at one point been compromised.
+Whether someone picked up an infection or had a strong course of antibiotics or was under significant stress and/or overly exposed to a diet high in processed foods, the outcome would be same.
+The overexposure to any one of these triggers can cause a temporary separation of the gap junction within the intestinal tract likely increasing intestinal permeability.Consequently, microscopic food particles may leak out and enter the bloodstream generating an immune complex.
+Subsequently, future consumption of any of the exposed foods creates a reaction within the body, emitting symptoms such as diarrhoea, random stomach pains, constipation, bloating, migraines, and weight fluctuations.
 There will also be a change in the gut flora (microbiome) further causing bloating, constipation, flatulence, mood fluctuations and sugar cravings.Treatment of IBS is available at OnePointHealth.
 See Rachel for specific digestive support to successfully mitigate the unwanted symptoms and ultimately eliminate IBS.

 Your health.
 In the right direction.

 Our purpose is to make your health number one!
 Our integrated team approach allows us to guide your health in the right direction, taking away your worry of whom to see and where to find them.
 OnePointHealth, all your health needs, under one roof.

 In today’s busy world more and more often we are eating out or having ready-made meals instead of cooking healthy meals from scratch.
 While this is ok occasionally, eating out too often can lead to weight gain over time.
 Additionally eating out all the time or buying pre-made meals is expensive!
 When eating out, more […]